 But the point here is not the rejection of leadership outright, but the rejection of would-be leaders in search of followers.
 Dangerous are those who seek leadership for followers, for they are those who will lead astray.
 Such is the nature of hierarchy and dragons.
-Rather, the leadership of proletarians-in-abolition is collectively held through the hydra of selfdirected militancy grounded in communities of care.

-It is said that in the country of the blind, the one-eyed man is king.
-But the country of the blind is a place where sight is not needed to live and prosper.
-The country of the blind has no need for the one-eyed man Thus, the contours of mamundok-in-place become clearer when we connect it to the insurrectionary project of the self-abolition of the proletariat, which itself is connected to desertion of the world of work, cisheteropatriarchy, and hierarchy.
+Rather, the leadership of proletarians-in-abolition is collectively held through the hydra of self-directed militancy grounded in communities of care.
+Thus, the contours of mamundok-in-place become clearer when we connect it to the insurrectionary project of the self-abolition of the proletariat, which itself is connected to desertion of the world of work, cisheteropatriarchy, and hierarchy.
 This proletarian self-abolition then feeds into the subversion of organized abandonment and towards the refugia of care.
 The mountains we climb, the refugia we find, the seeds we nurture are the liberatory social relations of care we build.
 And it is only through the subversion of the hierarchical and domineering social relations and our nurturing of rival seedlings that that project can come about.